cryptotyga/fhenix-wallet-guide/README.md

 Tweezers (Helpful for small connectors)
 Start at the bottom seam (where the rubber feet are).
 Use your pry tool to gently pop the clips along the seam.
+Once the bottom is loose, you can slide the grille off.
+Be careful around the top buttons; there is a small ribbon cable connecting the buttons to the mainboard.